 Radiotherapy affects people in different ways and you may experience different side effects to someone having similar treatment to you.
-Radiotherapy has a build-up effect and often people do not notice side effects at first as they can continue to worsen for 10 days after a course of treatment.
+Radiotherapy has a build-up effect and often people do not notice side effects until about 10 days into a course of treatment.
 Radiotherapy is a localised treatment which means only the area having treatment will be affected.